servo/mozjs/mozjs-sys/mozjs/js/src/doc/Debugger/Debugger.Object.md

 `Debugger.Object` instance that presents <i>o</i> as it would be seen by code in <i>d</i>'s compartment.

-### `makeDebuggeeNativeFunction(value)`
-If <i>value</i> is a native function in the debugger's compartment, create an equivalent function for the same native in the debuggee's realm, and return a `Debugger.Object` instance for the new function.
-The new function can be accessed by code in the debuggee without going through a cross compartment wrapper.

 ### `isSameNative(value)`
 If <i>value</i> is a native function in the debugger's compartment, return whether the referent is a native function for the same C++ native.

+### `isSameNativeWithJitInfo(value)`
+If <i>value</i> is a native function in the debugger's compartment, return whether the referent is a native function for the same C++ native with the same JSJitInfo pointer value.

+This can be used to distinguish functions with shared native function implementation with different JSJitInfo pointer to define the underlying functionality.

 ### `isNativeGetterWithJitInfo()`
 Return whether the referent is a native getter function with JSJitInfo.